exampledocs/CSHARP-Docs/README.md

 If the default example not added to your software isn't functioning how it should, please report a bug here https://skyproject.cc/app/?page=support

+However, we do **NOT** provide support for adding SkyAuth to your project.
+If you can't figure this out you should use Google or YouTube to learn more about the programming language you want to sell a program in.

 ## `SkyAuthApp` instance definition

 Visit https://skyproject.cc/app/ and select your application, then click on the **C#** tab